GoogleCloudPlatform/podcast/site/content/post/episode-108-lauchpad-studio-with-malika-cantor-and-peter-norvig/index.md

 San Francisco

-{{< transcript "MARK: Hi, and welcome to episode 108 of the weekly Google Cloud Platform podcast.
+{{< transcript "MARK: Hi, and welcome to episode 108 of the weekly Google Cloud podcast.
 I'm Mark Mandel, and I'm here with my colleague, Melanie Warrick.
 How are you doing this morning, Melanie?" >}}

 MELANIE: Happy new year, Mark.